 Organizational silos are named after the silos you find on grain farms.
 They are formidable, self-contained, and difficult to get things into and out of without some heavy lifting involved.

+Almost 80% of senior executives reported that effective coordination across product, functional, and geographic lines is crucial to growth.
 Those are good properties to have in a structure designed to hold and protect massive quantities of grain, but they are not great properties for organizational departments or groups to have.
 Admittedly, there should be some boundaries between various departments across the enterprise, but when someone would rather design a process workaround than go through the hassle of penetrating the IT fortress and asking for help, what was once a reasonable boundary has likely become a productivity-shrinking silo.